tcottrill/opengl_video_player/README.md

-# MP4 OpenGL Video + XAudio2 Audio Player
+# MP4/MKV OpenGL Video + XAudio2 Audio Player

-A high-performance MP4 video player written in C++ using:
+A high-performance MP4/MKV and others! video player written in C++ using:

 - **OpenGL** (via GLFW + GLEW) for rendering H.264 video frames
 - **XAudio2** for playback of AAC audio (resampled as needed)